EricIrby/blkshp_os/docs/00-ARCHITECTURE/README.md

 - `products/` - Product management (future)
 - `inventory/` - Inventory tracking (future)
 - etc.

+### First-Class DocTypes (No External Dependencies)

+- BLKSHP OS ships with **all** DocTypes needed for the platform inside this repository.
+- Do not rely on ERPNext, Helpdesk, or any other app for core masters (e.g., `Company`, `Vendor`, `Item`).
+- If additional masters are required, create them under the appropriate domain (`blkshp_os/<domain>/doctype/<doctype>/`), include the JSON, controller, and tests, and export the DocType via `bench export-doc`.
+- Integrations with external systems should be done via APIs, not by reusing their DocTypes inside this app.

 ### When to Consult These Docs